mohamedelgarnaoui/OracleTestProject/README.md

 ## Details:
+_The interpreted is take in consederation all variable state._
 ### •	Tests :
 Run as java application or as Spring boot app.
 The OracleTestProjectApplication is the main class when we can start this project.